Revolving around the core of technology

 Facebook is one of the many sites which will only connect now over SSL.
 Through a standard called HTTP Strict Transport Security (HSTS) , if you attempt to connect to it through http, it will redirect your request to https.
 But not everyone does this yet.
 And some protocols, like the classic SMTP, IMAP and POP3 email protocols, don't usually have SSL support.

 When you connect to an SSL site, it is important not to ignore errors reported by the browser.

-There can be problems with the SSL certificate on web sites.
+There can be problems with the SSL certificate on websites.
 T certificate can be 'self-signed' and not issued by a trusted certificate authority.
 You can also see errors such as the certificate has expired or been revoked.
 Current versions of web browsers will display an error message describing the problem.
 In such a case, you should almost certainly not connect.

 Many organizations and individuals are still lax about applying updates to software or upgrading from old versions known to be insecure.
 This is one of the main ways that systems actually get exploited in the real world.

-There are a few products which are the main targets of such attackers: Microsoft Office, Adobe Flash, and Oracle's Java.
+There are a few products that are the main targets of such attackers: Microsoft Office, Adobe Flash, and Oracle's Java.
 Windows itself (including Internet Explorer) is also a very large target, as seen with the recent WanaCry ransomware attack.
-Adobe has done a good job of minimizing vulnerabilities in Acrobat and the PDF Readers.
+Adobe has done a good job of minimizing vulnerabilities in Acrobat and PDF Readers.
 But you should make a point of applying updates on all of these products promptly.